BaRaj/Instagram_Caption_Generator-IGC/README.md

 ### Color Detection:
 Extracts the dominant color from the image using ColorThief and converts it to a human-readable color name.
 ### Interactive Caption Generator:
-Integrates with Gradio to generate Instagram captions based on the image description and dominant color.
+Prompts SAIL-7B model to generate Instagram captions based on the image description and dominant color.
 ## Requirements
 You will need the following Python packages: